ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/AQM.rst

 Building the SRW App with AQM on other machines, including other `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platforms, is not currently guaranteed to work, and users may have to make adjustments to the modulefiles for their system.

-If the SRW-AQM build correctly, users should see the standard executables listed in :numref:`Table %s <ExecDescription>`.
-Additionally, users should see the AQM-utils executables described in :numref:`Table %s <>` in the ``ufs-srweather-app/exec`` directory.
+If the SRW-AQM builds correctly, users should see the standard executables listed in :numref:`Table %s <ExecDescription>`.
+Additionally, users should see the AQM-specific executables described in :numref:`Table %s <AQM-exec>` in the ``ufs-srweather-app/exec`` directory.

 .. _AQM-exec: